ehsan11100/AdGuard/Configuration.md

 * Re-read runtime clients from `/etc/hosts` file and `arp -a` output
 * Re-read SSL certificate file (if it has changed)

+Command-line arguments passed to `-s install` command will be then used by the service.
+For instance if you install AdGuardHome service using `sudo ./AdGuardHome -s install --no-check-update`, it will disable update check functionality in the service as well.

 <a id="upstreams"></a>
 ## Configuring upstreams